Plumbing for Kitchen Remodel: Costs, Layout & What You Need to Know

 How much does plumbing for a kitchen remodel typically cost?

-The total plumbing cost for a kitchen remodel varies widely based on scope.
-If you're keeping plumbing in place with minor upgrades, expect to pay $500–$2,000.
-If you're relocating a sink, adding island plumbing, upgrading pipes, and running a gas line, costs can reach $5,000–$15,000 or more.
+Total plumbing cost for a 2026 kitchen remodel varies widely based on scope.
+If you're keeping plumbing in place with minor upgrades, expect to pay $1,500 to $3,000.
+If you're relocating a sink, adding island plumbing, upgrading pipes, and running a gas line, costs can reach $5,000 to $15,000 or more.
 Always get at least three quotes from licensed plumbers before finalizing your budget.

 Can I move my kitchen sink to the other side of the kitchen?

 Yes, but it comes at a cost.
-Moving a sink across the kitchen typically runs $1,500–$5,000+, as it requires rerouting drain lines through floor joists, extending supply lines, and installing new venting.
+Moving a sink across the kitchen typically runs $3,000 to $6,000 in 2026, and slab-on-grade foundations that require concrete cutting can easily exceed that range.
 If the move crosses the kitchen to an island, you'll also need a specialized island vent system.
-The further the move, the higher the cost — so consider whether the design benefit justifies the expense.
+The further the move, the higher the cost, so consider whether the design benefit justifies the expense.

 Is it worth replacing galvanized pipes during a kitchen remodel?

-In most cases, yes — especially if your pipes are 40+ years old or you're already experiencing low water pressure or rust-colored water.
+In most cases, yes, especially if your pipes are 40+ years old or you're already experiencing low water pressure or rust-colored water.
 Since your walls will already be partially open during the remodel, the cost of access is minimized.
-Replacing galvanized with PEX now can prevent burst pipes, water damage, and a far more disruptive repipe project down the road.
+Replacing galvanized with PEX now typically costs $1,500 to $4,000 for a kitchen scope and can prevent burst pipes, water damage, and a far more disruptive whole-home repipe averaging $7,500 down the road.

 Do I need a permit just to move my kitchen sink a few feet?

 In most jurisdictions, yes.
-Even a minor sink relocation that involves extending or rerouting drain and vent lines typically requires a plumbing permit and a rough-in inspection.
-The permit process protects you — ensuring the work is done correctly and that it won't create problems when you sell your home.
+Even a minor sink relocation that involves extending or rerouting drain and vent lines typically requires a plumbing permit and a rough-in inspection, with fees running $50 to $500.
+In many states, a licensed master plumber must be listed on the permit application.
 Always check with your local building department or ask your licensed plumber to pull the appropriate permits.

 Find Trusted & Licensed Plumbers in Ohio